Multiband linear cellular automata and endomorphisms of algebraic vector groups: Introduction

 \subsection{Definitions and main result}

-Let us specify the definition of the cellular automata we will consider. \begin{introdef} Let $S=V^{\Z}$ be the set of bi-infinite sequences $(y_i)$ of elements of the vector space $V:=\Fp^r$, carrying the product topology of the trivial topology on $V$.
+Let us specify the definition of the cellular automata we will consider. \begin{introdef} Let $S=V^{\Z}$ be the set of bi-infinite sequences $(y_i)=(y_i)_{i \in \Z}$ of elements of the vector space $V:=\Fp^r$, carrying the product topology induced by the discrete topology on $V$.
 A ($V$-)\emph{multiband linear cellular automaton} is a continuous $\Fp$-linear self-map $g \colon S \rightarrow S$ that commutes with the shift $s \colon S \rightarrow S$ given by $s((y_i))=(y_{i+1})$.
 We say the automaton is \emph{on the alphabet $\Fp^r$}.
 We will denote the cellular automaton by the map $g$, or, if we want to stress the space, also by $(S,g)$. \end{introdef}

 In the terminology of topological dynamics, $g$ is an endomorphism of the full shift on $S$.
-By the Curtis--Hedlund--Lyndon theorem (\cite{Hedlund}, \cite[Theorem 1.8.1]{Coornaert}) and additivity, $g$ is determined by its \emph{local rule} for finitely many matrices $m_j \in \mathrm{End}(V) \cong \M_r(\Fp)$, and we can consider $g$ as a \emph{convolutional encoder} \cite[\S 1.6]{Marcus} in the following sense: we represent the sequence $(y_i)$ by the bi-infinite power series $Y(Z):=\sum y_i Z^i \in V[\![Z,Z^{-1}]\!]$, and $g$ by multiplication with the Laurent polynomial We can rewrite $G(Z)$ as a matrix of Laurent polynomials $G(Z) \in \M_{r \times r}(\Fp[Z,Z^{-1}])$.
-We will call the cellular automaton \emph{one-sided} if $G(Z) \in \M_{r \times r}(\Fp[Z])$ is a matrix of polynomials.
+By the Curtis--Hedlund--Lyndon theorem (\cite{Hedlund}, \cite[Theorem 1.8.1]{Coornaert}) and additivity, $g$ is determined by its \emph{local rule} where $J$ is a finite set (a `window') and $m_j \in \mathrm{End}(V) \cong \M_r(\Fp)$ are matrices.
+We can consider $g$ as a \emph{convolutional encoder} \cite[\S 1.6]{Marcus} in the following sense: we represent the sequence $(y_i)$ by the bi-infinite power series $Y(Z):=\sum y_i Z^i \in V[\![Z,Z^{-1}]\!]$, and $g$ by multiplication with the Laurent polynomial We can rewrite $G(Z)$ as a matrix of Laurent polynomials $G(Z) \in \M_{r \times r}(\Fp[Z,Z^{-1}])$.
+We will call the cellular automaton \emph{one-sided} if $G(Z) \in \M_{r \times r}(\Fp[Z])$, that is, if it is a matrix of polynomials.